 In late 2011 I started to look at the background of my paternal grandmother, Annie Edith Puckridge.
 It has been a revelation to find that this gentle, home-loving person was an offspring of adventurous and ambitious families with colourful backgrounds about which we knew nothing.
-Sadly, looking at the female bloodlines is still mainly about the males, because they were out doing interesting or exciting things, while the women were at home, bearing children and surviving as best they could, their way of life and opinions usually unrecorded.
-This page is still under construction.
+Sadly, looking at the female bloodlines is still mainly about the males, because they were out doing interesting or exciting things, while the women were at home, bearing children, cooking, cleaning and surviving as best they could, their way of life and opinions usually unrecorded.
+I am aiming to acknowledge the female grandparents.

-THOMAS PUCKRIDGE AND MARTHA MANSFIELDThe fifth child of William and Mary Puckridge, Thomas Puckridge born 29-10-1741, died 24-4-1789, married Martha Mansfield, and they had 10 children, 4 sons and 6 daughters.
-Thomas had premises at 73 Snow Hill, London in 1789 but moved by 1805 to 2 Goldsmith Street.
+THOMAS PUCKRIDGE AND MARTHA MANSFIELDThe sixth child of William and Mary Puckridge, Thomas Puckridge, born 29-10-1741, died 24-4-1789, married Martha Mansfield, and they had 10 children, 4 sons and 6 daughters.
+Directories have Thomas Puckridge working at 73 Snow Hill, London, from 1790 to 1815 and at 2 Goldsmith Square from 1805.
 Thomas and Martha's second child, John Puckridge, was born 6 December, 1765.
 Thomas died on 24 April 1789 aged 47 but Martha lived to the age of 89.
 Both are buried at St Sepulchre, London.

-JOHN ST GEORGE PUCKRIDGE AND SARAH WOODWARDJohn St George Puckridge was a clockmaker according to his marriage certificate, but Mollie believes this description may be because he was winding up his father's clockmaking business at the time, as on the birth certificates of his children, he is described as a clerk, agent and traveller.
-He probably worked for a brewery belonging to the Woodwards, the family (more later) of his wife, Sarah Woodward whom he married on 9-8-1840 at St John's, Islington.
+JOHN ST GEORGE PUCKRIDGE AND SARAH WOODWARDJohn St George Puckridge was a clockmaker according to his marriage certificate, but Mollie Puckridge believes this description may be because he was 'winding up' his father's clockmaking business at the time, as on the birth certificates of his children he is described as a clerk, agent and traveller.
+He probably worked for a brewery belonging to the Woodwards, the family (more later) of his wife, Sarah Woodward, whom he married on 9-8-1840 at St John's, Islington.

 The growing Puckridge family lived in Putland St, Mile End and in Plaistow, West Ham, County of Essex and seem to have been reasonably prosperous, yet John and Sarah decided to emigrate to South Australia.
 It may have been because a daughter died, because John thought that a brewery was not a suitable place to bring up children or because reports from South Australia were glowing.
 Sarah's Uncle, Francis Bunn, was listed as the licensee of the Golden Fleece Inn, Currie St, in the SA Almanac of 1851 and of the Royal Exchange Hotel, Hindley St about the same time.
 Another relative was a grazier in the South East and a cousin had Tara Farm at Blakiston.

-SUSANNAH HUGGETT WOODWARD nee HILLER 1791-1872John Frederick Hiller (right) born 1742 married Esther Morgan born abt 1742, in 1762.
+SARAH FRANCES WOODWARD PUCKRIDGE 1815-1895John Frederick Hiller (right) born 1742 married Esther Morgan born abt 1742, in 1762.
 They had 7 sons and 5 daughters.
 He was light keeper of the North Foreland Light at Broadstairs in Kent (at right) and a tenant farmer near the lighthouse.
 10 of the children were born at the lighthouse, the births recorded in the parish registers of St Peter's Church (below right) in Thanet, Kent.
 The children were: